-a- Required courses: 20 credits
+a - Required courses: 20 credits

-D- Elective courses: 6 credits
+b - Elective courses: 6 credits

-C- Thesis: 9 credits
+c - Thesis: 9 credits

-The Thesis option provides the necessary background and research experience; this option is more appropriate for students planning to pursue a Ph.D.
-The course-work option is designed to provide a broader background in Nutrition and is more appropriate for students planning to join the market place.
+The Thesis option provides the necessary background and research experience; this option is more appropriate for students planning to pursue a PhD The course-work option is designed to provide a broader background in Nutrition and is more appropriate for students planning to join the market place.
 Additional courses may be taken in biology, education, and biostatistics.